Cauchy momentum equation: Nondimensionalisation

-and the coefficient of skin-friction or the one usually referred as 'drag' co-efficient in the field of aerodynamics:
+and the coefficient of skin-friction or the one usually referred as 'drag coefficient' in the field of aerodynamics:

 by passing respectively to the conservative variables, i.e. the momentum density and the force density:

 the equations are finally expressed (now omitting the indexes):

 Cauchy equations in the Froude limit Fr → ∞ (corresponding to negligible external field) are named free Cauchy equations:

 and can be eventually conservation equations.
 The limit of high Froude numbers (low external field) is thus notable for such equations and is studied with perturbation theory.

 Finally in convective form the equations are:

 3D explicit convective forms

 Cartesian 3D coordinates

 For asymmetric stress tensors, equations in general take the following forms:

 Cylindrical 3D coordinates

 Below, we write the main equation in pressure-tau form assuming that the stress tensor is symmetrical ($\sigma_{ij}=\sigma_{ji} \Longrightarrow \tau_{ij}=\tau_{ji}$):